Chris Cowie: As Vegas Soul

 Cowie released a number of 12" singles under this alias.
 22 of these singles including new material were released on the critically acclaimed double CD Best Behaviour voted 8th best album of the year in Muzik magazine.
 Cowies Vegas Soul moniker was championed by a broad range of DJs and music lovers including John Peel, Laurent Garnier, Carl Cox, and Danny Tenaglia.
 Chris Cowie once said "The success and the unique sound of Hook Recordings is down to the music I make for Bellboy under aliases such as Vegas Soul.
 The sound and vibe of Hook generally stems from Bellboy.
 When I work with an artist or write my own track for Hook the sound is basically a more accessible Bellboy type deal which in turn has been influenced by the early soulful techno stuff."

 Re-Launch of Hook-Recordings & Bellboy Records

 Cowie re-launched Hook Recordings and Bellboy Records May 2008.
 For the first time the Hook-Bellboy tracks will be available for digital download.
 The Hook-Bellboy team will also be releasing new tracks in 2008.
 Cowie has asked Soulsupplement Records owner and producer Bruno Browning to join the Hook-Bellboy team to help with the running of the label.

-Trumpcoin

-Cowie is believed to be the founder of the cryptocurrency "Trumpcoin".